- Graduate Management Trainee

 Principles of Management

-This module introduces students to the essentials of management and organisation and cognate topics, including the business environment, business ethics, motivation, problem solving and decision making, planning, labour relations, bureaucracy, teamwork, and leadership.
+This module introduces the fundamental concepts of management and cognate topics, including the business environment, business ethics, motivation, problem solving and decision making, planning, human resource management, organisational structure, change and innovation, and operations and quality.

 Academic and Career Enhancement skills